 Over the years, I stayed with G Adventures (even though they weren’t always the cheapest tour company) because I liked their product and the people behind the company, and because they used to be really excited about partnering with this blog.
 Their 10% global discount offered incredible savings for people reading this blog.

 Then a few months ago, when our contract was up for renewal, they decided to pull the 10% discount code.
 What they offered wasn’t nearly as useful.
-They wanted to replace the global discount with a monthly changing regional discount (i.e., this month it’s sailing tours in Europe, the next it’s Macchu Pichu treks, then Australia tours, etc.).
-That code was only good that month – so if you decided the following month to take a trek to Macchu Picchu, you were out of luck.
+They wanted to replace the global discount with a monthly, changing regional discount (i.e., this month it’s sailing tours in Europe, the next it’s Machu Picchu treks, then Australia tours, etc.).
+That code was only good that month — so if you decided the following month to take a trek to Machu Picchu, you were out of luck.
 It was so restrictive that I knew it would hardly get used and most of you would wonder, “Why did you replace something good with something bad?”

 I think they knew that and they knew I was going to balk at that.

 So without the code, I decided to leave.
-For years, I’d had many companies offer similar and, sometimes, better discounts.
+For years, I’d had many companies offer similar — and sometimes better — discounts.
 But I believe in loyalty, so I stayed loyal to G Adventures.
-The company was good to this community and I wanted to be good to them.
+The company was good to this community, and I wanted to be good to them.
 But now, without them offering anything to readers of this website and with a current management team that I don’t feel values this community, it was time to part ways.
-(Sidenote: I heard through the grapevine that part of the reason they were so happy to see me go was because I began running my own tours!
-I’m hoping they aren’t so petty.)
+(Side note: I heard through the grapevine that part of the reason they were so happy to see me go was because I began running my own tours!
+I’m hoping they aren’t really so petty.)

 That’s no longer G Adventures.
 I tried many times to contact the CEO, someone I thought was my friend, only to be ignored and brushed aside.

 So I’ve left G Adventures and won’t be going back.